Everbank Worldcurrency CD

 Everbank WorldCurrency CD Baskets

 Everbank also offers WorldCurrency CD Baskets, which work the same way as its WorldCurrency CDs but are comprised of multiple currencies linked by a common theme such as economics or geography.
 WorldCurrency CD Baskets have a minimum opening deposit of $20,000.
-An example is the Global Power Shift CD Basket that is denominated in the currencies of the resource-rich countries of Australia, Brazil, Canada and Norway.
-Another multi-currency CD that is offered by EverBank, the Petrol CD Basket, is denominated in the currencies of oil-producing countries, including the British pound, Mexican peso and Norwegian krone.
+An example is the Global Power Shift CD Basket which is denominated in the currencies of the resource-rich countries of Australia, Brazil, Canada, and Norway.
+Another multi-currency CD that is offered by EverBank, the Petrol CD Basket, is denominated in the currencies of oil-producing countries, including the British pound, Mexican peso, and Norwegian krone.

 Investors interested in EverBank World Currency CDs should consider both the interest rate and the potential currency fluctuation when evaluating their investments.
 FDIC insurance only applies toward the solvency of EverBank and does not protect against any currency fluctuations on WorldCurrency CDs.

-Visit MoneyRates.com’s EverBank review for more information on current EverBank offerings.
+Visit MoneyRates’s EverBank review for more information on current EverBank offerings.